 They are considered small- to medium-sized cats, with female Turkish Angoras being slightly on the smaller side.
 This breed is proportionately built, with their torso, legs, and tails being rather long.
 Interestingly, their hind legs are longer than their front ones, which is evident as they effortlessly leap to the top of their cat tree.

 These cats are friendly and affectionate.
-They make for an ideal companion and will fit in nicely in a variety of environments, alongside children and other pets.
+They make for an ideal companion and will fit in nicely in a variety of environments, alongside older children and other pets.

 Turkish Angoras aren’t large or compact cats.
 Though they are long and lengthy, they typically weigh between 6 and 9 pounds.
 These cats will feel very light when you pick them up, as their weight is distributed across their long bodies.

 With long bodies, tails, and legs, the Turkish Angora is by no surprise a lengthy little kitten.
 Despite their smaller size, they can reach up to (and past) 18 inches.